-The Commission for Financial Literacy and Retirement Income invites applications for scholarship support from Doctoral (PhD) and Masters’ students whose research questions are related to retirement income policy.
+The Commission for Financial Literacy and Retirement Income invites applications for scholarship support from Doctoral (PhD) and Masters’ students whose research questions relate to retirement income policies.

 The purposes of the scholarships are to:

 - Build New Zealand’s capability in the field of retirement income research

 - Obtain new research findings that contribute to policy formulation and improved understanding of retirement income issues.

 Applicants must be intending to undertake Masters or PhD study at a New Zealand university.

 - Display an affinity for researching questions related to retirement income